 The village also has a unique collaboration with TRIO Collegiate Programs and Talent Search, where students have the opportunity to teach an honors seminar to high school students from underrepresented groups in the area.
 They also have a Scholar in Residence who lives on the premises while teaching classes and holding workshops.
 Other activities that this village offers include regular Scholars Forums, annual trips, exploration opportunities, leadership panels and a monthly movie series.

 Students in the village have access to classrooms within the village and University Honors program staff offices as well as Clark Dining Hall.

 “The advantages to living in the Honors Village is the community around it,” said Eli Edds, a first-year resident majoring in computer engineering.
 “NC State is such a big school; coming here and having a close community of people really helps make the school seem a lot smaller.”

-The Honors and Scholars Village is a welcoming community where academics and social life go hand in hand, and its students don’t have to miss out on one or the other.
+The Honors Village is a welcoming community where academics and social life go hand in hand, and its students don’t have to miss out on one or the other.
 Students are surrounded by their peers who help foster their academic growth, through helping and volunteering to tutor one another.
 This village also allows for its students to focus on inquiry, interdisciplinary work, scholarly engagement and teamwork.

 “I feel like this village has made me a better student by surrounding me with other people who care about their academic integrity as well as validate themselves personally and trying to go beyond what a typical college experience might be,” Said Adah Freeman, a sophomore resident majoring in biology.
-“Reasons why people should consider joining the Honors and Scholars Village are to really open up their horizons and broaden their perspectives and interpretations of the world.
+“Reasons why people should consider joining the Honors Village are to really open up their horizons and broaden their perspectives and interpretations of the world.
 This village doesn’t shy away from having deep conversations about really important topics and current events, social issues and things like that, and so having people who are willing to have those conversations is so cool.”

 How to Join